9 Sprout Social Alternatives & Competitors

 Price

 We’ve mentioned that Sprinklr has four different service types, right?
-Well, each different service option (Service, Social, Insights, and Marketing) also comes with its own price tag.
+Well, each different service option (Service, Social, Insights, and Marketing) also comes with its own price tag, though the prices are not publicly revealed on the website.

 Sprinklr vs Sprout Social - final takeaway